Google buys video-processing service provider Zync Render

-(Reuters) - Google Inc (GOOGL.O) said it bought Zync Render, the visual effects cloud-rendering technology company behind “Star Trek Into Darkness”.
+Aug 26 (Reuters) - Google Inc said it bought Zync Render, the visual effects cloud-rendering technology company behind “Star Trek Into Darkness”.

 Rendering is the process of generating an image from a 2D or 3D model, or models, using computer programs.